ToF-/LearningRust/life_the_universe_and_everything/README.md

         }
     }

    ./test_script  ⏎

-### Using seams to test input/output code
+Ok!
+Our program is complete, and well tested, at least on the cases that matter to us.

+### 5. But, you're not using unit test in Rust ?

-This technique could work for a while, but a test written this way  has several limitations :
+This technique could work for a while, but tests written this way  has several limitations :

+- They maybe fast in execution, but writing them is tedious.
-- It's not really independent, since it relies on the file system.
+- They are not really independant, since they rely on the file system.
-- It's not really self-validating, since the testing mechanism is not coded in Rust.
+- They are not really self-validating, since they are not coded in Rust.
-- It works only for standard input/output programs.
+- They work only for a program that uses standard input and outputs.
-- It could become very slow given a large amount of input data.

-Instead of building such scaffolding around the program, we would prefer to write simple tests in Rust itself, that check bits of functionality, not the whole program each time.
+Instead of building such scaffolding around the program, we would rather write simple tests in Rust itself, tests that do not rely on any file, that check bits of functionality, and eventually do not necessarily involve running the whole program each time.

-For that to happen, we need to be able to:
+So we are back at our initial problem: how do we test that something has happened on the output stream, because of something we forced on the input stream?

+The answer is: we don't.
+Instead we do exactly as we did with the scaffolding script :
-- substitute the real input stream with an object in memory that we can initialize to some values.
+- substitute the real input stream with an object in memory that we can initialize to some values
-- substitute the real output stream with an object that we can inspect and compare to our expected values.
+- substitute the real output stream with an object that we can later inspect and compare to our expected values

-In other words, we need *seams* to the input and output streams that our central loop is using.
-And we need to *command* these seams in our tests (setting the input and output streams to our objects before calling the function) and in the main program (setting the input and output streams to standard input and output).
+In other words, we create *seams* on the input and output streams that are used by our central loop.
+Then we create *commands* on those seams, giving us the ability to switch from memory object to the real stream depending on the configuration :
+- our main program should set the seams to the standard input and output
+- our tests should set the seams to object in memory.

+The questions is: what kind of objects do we need ?

-## Creating a seam on the input stream
+## 6. Creating a seam on the input stream

 Since we want to create seams for the input stream and the output stream, and to be able to command these seams from either the main function of our program, or from a test case, we first need to extract the function that will have the seams as parameters.

-Let's start with the input stream.
-Rust documentation says that `pub fn stdin() -> Stdin` so let's make it an argument:

-    use std::io:: {
+    use std::io::stdin;
-        stdin,
-        Stdin
-        };

     fn main() {

-        process(stdin());
+        process()
+    }

+    fn process() {
+        loop {
+            let mut buffer = String::new();

+            stdin().read_line(&mut buffer)
+                .expect("input error");

+            print!("{}", buffer);

+            if buffer == "42\n" {
+                break
+            }
+        }
+    }

+    ./test_script ⏎

+The silent diff tells us that this refactoring very probably didn't alter the behavior of the program.

+Let's start with input stream, make stdin() an actual parameter for the `process` function.

+    use std::io:: { stdin, Stdin };

+    fn main() {
+        process(stdin())
     }

     fn process(input : Stdin) {